 Be sure and discuss all your health concerns as well as your family history of disease with your doctor.
 Information is vital in helping your doctor determine which tests are right for you, when you should have them and how often.
 While there are guidelines in place regarding screenings tests for women, it is important to follow the advice of your health care provider.
 For women, tests may include blood pressure, bone mineral density screening for osteoporosis, cervical cancer, diabetes screening, mammograms, blood tests, colonoscopies, mental and physical health checkups and well as a list of other screenings based on the needs of each individual.
 Each women’s health history and risks are unique and guidelines and timing of screenings are based on many factors; you and your doctor can work together to personalize your screening needs.

-If you need to schedule a routine exam, have symptoms that are concerning or if you need to talk to a physician, please call my office at 208-233-8000.
+If you need to schedule a routine exam, have symptoms that are concerning or if you need to talk to a physician.